GigiClandestino/project_reps/README.md

 </div>

 <h2 align="center"> Project to create a website to let people organize themselves having reps for every type of subject</h2>
-<p>This website is going to be used to create a part of the project that'll be evaluated as a Co-Work exercise</p>
+<p align="center">This website is going to be used to create a part of the project that'll be evaluated as a Co-Work exercise</p>

 <h2 align="center"> Contributors</h2>
 <div>